nsshommo/jaycuthrell.github.io/blog/_posts/2016-10-12-have-your-ai-call-my-ai.md

 It's easy to see why startups want to embody what an executive assistant can do as machine learning models and selective task defintions.
 Once there is a minimum viable product the next step seems to be a freemium to premium trial ware approach.
-Or, the startup fails and is reconsumed into another startup.
+Or, the startup exits or fails and is reconsumed into another startup.

 If only there was AI for pricing models.
 Actually, that probably exists somewhere too. 😉